site24x7/plugins/WindowsPerfmonCounterMonitoring/README.md

 ## **Prerequisite**

-Download and install the latest version of the [Site24x7 Windows agent] (https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.
+Download and install the latest version of the [Site24x7 Windows agent](https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.

 - To run powershell plugin, ensure the below policy has been set.

   - Login to your server
   - Run the PowerShell prompt as Admin and execute the following:
   - Set-ExecutionPolicy RemoteSigned
-  - Download and install the latest version of the [Site24x7 Windows agent] (https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.
+  - Download and install the latest version of the [Site24x7 Windows agent](https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.

 ## **Plugin installation**

 1. Create a folder named "WindowsPerfmonCounterMonitoring"

-2. Download below files and place them under the created "WindowsPerfmonCounterMonitoring" directory.
+2. Download the below files and place them under the created "WindowsPerfmonCounterMonitoring" directory.
 	```
 	wget https://raw.githubusercontent.com/site24x7/plugins/master/WindowsPerfmonCounterMonitoring/WindowsPerfmonCounterMonitoring.ps1
 	wget https://raw.githubusercontent.com/site24x7/plugins/master/WindowsPerfmonCounterMonitoring/WindowsPerfmonCounterMonitoring.cfg
 	```

 3. To monitor desired Windows perfmon counters, you need the exact names of the performance counters.
-To get the counter name from the Windows Performance Monitor [read] (https://support.site24x7.com/portal/en/kb/articles/add-perfmon-counters-in-windows this article).
+To get the counter name from the Windows Performance Monitor [read](https://support.site24x7.com/portal/en/kb/articles/add-perfmon-counters-in-windows this article).

 5. Open the "WindowsPerfmonCounterMonitoring.cfg" and in the counters config, configure your desired perfmon counters, units and displaynames.
 The value of each is separated by a comma.
 Example as follows